European eel: Breeding projects

-As the European eel population has been falling for some time, several projects have been started.
-In 1997, Innovatie Netwerk in the Netherlands initiated a project where they attempted to get European eels to breed in captivity by simulating the 6500 km journey from Europe to the Sargasso Sea with a swimming machine for the fish.
+As the European eel population has been declining for some time, several projects have been initiated.
+In 1997, Innovatie Netwerk in the Netherlands began a project in which they attempted to get European eels to breed in captivity by using a swimming machine to simulate the 6500 km journey from Europe to the Sargasso Sea.

 The first to achieve some success was DTU Aqua, a part of the Technical University of Denmark.
 Through a combination of fresh and salt water, as well as hormones, they were able to breed it in captivity in 2006 and make the larvae survive for 4.5 days after hatching.
 By 2007, DTU Aqua scientists were able to set a new record where the larvae survived for 12 days by feeding the mother eel with a special arginine-enriched diet.
 At this age the content of the larval yolk sac has been used, the mouth and digestive channel have developed, and it requires feeding.
 Attempts with various substances failed.
 Deep water sampling of the presumed habitat of larval European eel in the Sargasso Sea was performed by the Galathea 3 expedition in 2006–07, in the hope of revealing the likely feeding preference at the early stage.
 Their results indicated that they feed on various planktonic organisms, but especially microscopic jellyfish.
 A follow-up expedition was performed by DTU's own research ship to the Sargasso Sea region in 2014.

 To further the research, the PRO-EEL project, led by DTU Aqua and involving several research institutes elsewhere in Denmark (University of Copenhagen and others), Norway (Norwegian Institute of Fisheries and Food Research and others), the Netherlands (Leiden University and others), Belgium (Ghent University), France (French National Center for Scientific Research and others), Spain (ICTA at Polytechnic University of Valencia) and Tunisia (National Institute of Marine Sciences and Technologies), was started in 2010.
-By 2014, the eel larvae at their facilities typically survive 20–22 days, but the full life cycle has still not been completed in captivity.
+By 2014, the eel larvae at their facilities typically survived 20–22 days, and by 2022 they were surviving up to around 140 days, well into the leptocephalus stage (the stage just before glass eel), but the full life cycle has still not been completed in captivity.